 The origin of life remains one of the most perplexing mysteries of science.
 Because the processes of a cell are overwhelmingly interdependent, considering which came first is like an unsolvable puzzle of chicken or the egg.
 Genes are needed to build proteins, but proteins are needed to make genes.
 However, neither genes nor proteins can function if they are not contained by lipid membranes, which are also made by proteins.
 Moreover, proteins cannot work without energy from metabolic reactions that rely on proteins and lipid membranes.
 How did all this result from a soup of chemicals?
 Most theories propose a concrete sequence of events that may have led to the first cell.
 Many scientists argue that life began with the formation of RNA molecules or giant viruses, while others think that metabolism or lipid protocells arose first.
 But in their search for these physical pathways, biologists have overlooked a metaphysical mystery in the emergence of life: a determination to exist.

 The following may prove to be a contentious topic.
-But in the interest of survival, there are certain assumptions that we must make out of necessity, and this is one of them.
-I believe this theory is scientifically verifiable and, as of yet, I have not found a successful argument against my conclusions.
-Please finish this section before developing any objection, as I may address your questions later on.
+But in the interest of our survival, there are certain assumptions that we must make out of necessity, and this is one of them.
+My theory should be testable, and I have not yet found any evidence or reason against my conclusions.

 “Biology is the study of complicated things that have the appearance of having been designed with a purpose.” – Charles Darwin